Generative Distribution Embeddings: Lifting autoencoders to the space of distributions for multiscale representation learning: Theory

-\begin{proposition}[CLT for $K$‑layer AL pool–concat encoders] Assume \begin{enumerate}[label=(\roman*)] \item each $T^{(\ell)}$ (\(\ell\!=\!1,\dots,K+1\)) is an AL pooler at $P$; \item each $\mathrm{MLP}_{\ell}$ and the base feature map $\psi:\mathcal X\!\to\!\mathbb R^{p}$ are $C^{2}$ with bounded derivatives, and weights are frozen as $m\to\infty$. \end{enumerate} Then the encoder $\phi$ is distributionally invariant, pathwise differentiable, and satisfies the CLT of Assumption~\ref{assump:encoder_regular} with
+\begin{proposition}[CLT for $K$‑layer AL pool–concat encoders] Assume \begin{enumerate}[label=(\roman*)] \item each $T^{(\ell)}$ (\(\ell\!=\!1,\dots,K+1\)) is a distributionally invariant AL pooler (in the sense of Definition~\ref{def:AL_pooler}) at $P$; \item each $\mathrm{MLP}_{\ell}$ and the base feature map $\rho:\mathcal X\!\to\!\mathbb R^{p}$ are $C^{2}$ with bounded derivatives, and weights are frozen as $m\to\infty$. \end{enumerate} Then the encoder $\phi$ is distributionally invariant, pathwise differentiable, and satisfies the CLT of Assumption~\ref{assump:encoder_regular} with

 for some finite covariance matrix $\Sigma_\phi$. \end{proposition}

 \begin{proof}[Sketch] The composition of Lipschitz maps ($\mathrm{MLP}_\ell$) with AL poolers is Hadamard differentiable by repeated application of the delta method (iterating Lemma \ref{lem:fdm}, \cite{van1996weak}).
 Plugging each AL expansion into the chain yields an overall AL expansion whose leading empirical‑process term is \( m^{-1/2}\sum_{i=1}^{m}\psi^{\star}_{P}(X_i) \) for some $L^{2}(P)$ function $\psi^{\star}_{P}$, giving the CLT. \end{proof}